hungpham2511/toppra/README.md

 ## Quick-start

-To install toppra, simple clone the repo and install with pip
+To install toppra, simply clone the repo and install with pip

 ``` shell
 git clone https://github.com/hungpham2511/toppra